 Judgement is required in determining the provision for income taxes due to the complexity of legislation.
 There are many transactions and calculations for which the ultimate tax determination is uncertain during the ordinary course of business.
 The Group recognises liabilities for anticipated tax audit issues based on estimates of whether additional taxes will be due.
 Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the income tax and deferred tax provisions in the period in which such determination is made.
 The Group recognises the net future tax benefit related to deferred income tax assets to the extent that it is probable that the deductible temporary differences will reverse in the foreseeable future.
-Assessing the recoverability of deferred income tax able income.
+Assessing the recoverability of deferred income tax assets requires the Group to make significant estimates related to expectations of future taxable income.
 Estimates of future taxable income are based on forecast cash flows from operations and the application of existing tax laws in each jurisdiction.
 To the extent that future cash flows and taxable income differ significantly from estimates, the ability of the Group to realise the net deferred tax assets recorded at the reporting date could be impacted.